Holomorphic sectional curvature, nefness and Miyaoka-Yau type inequality: Remarks on the almost nonpositive holomorphic sectional curvature

-In this section, we shall make some more remarks on Property (A).
+In this section, we shall make some more remarks on the almost nonpositive holomorphic sectional curvature introduced in Definition \ref{defn}.
 Let's begin with the following one, which directly follows from the well-known decreasing property of holomorphic sectional curvature on submanifolds.

-\begin{prop} Let $X$ be a compact K\"ahler manifold and $Y$ a compact complex submanifold of $X$.
-If $X$ satisfies Property (A), then $Y$ also satisfies Property (A). \end{prop}
+\begin{prop} Let $X$ be a compact K\"ahler manifold of almost nonpositive holomorphic sectional curvature and $Y$ a compact complex submanifold of $X$.
+Then $Y$ is also of almost nonpositive holomorphic sectional curvature. \end{prop}